-Completion of the B.E. requires a minimum of 9 courses beyond the A.B.
+At Dartmouth, completion of the BE requires a minimum of 9 courses beyond the Bachelor of Arts (AB).
 At least 6 courses must have significant engineering design content.
 Required courses and electives include mathematics, basic science, engineering sciences, and engineering design.

 Areas of Concentration

 Program Educational Objectives

 The BE degree program seeks to produce engineers who:

 - Apply interdisciplinary breadth to professional activities;

 - Practice effective teamwork and written and verbal communication;

 - Initiate the process of lifelong learning; and